 Totally immersed in nature - on your doorstep, easy to access 360° coastline, with wildlife at every turn.

-Phillip Island and surrounds is home to some of Australia's most unique wildlife including the little penguins, Australian fur seals, koalas, whales, short-tailed shearwaters and more.
+Phillip Island and surrounds is home to some of Australia's most unique wildlife that attracts visitors from all over the world including the little penguins, Australian fur seals, koalas, whales, short-tailed shearwaters and more.

 Explore one of Phillip Island's nature reserves as you wander through world-renowned wetlands and along scenic boardwalks.